The responsibilities of the Heritage Advisory Committee include:

 - Encourage owners of plaqued sites to maintain and preserve these properties.

 - Promote public awareness of Puslinch’s heritage.

-- The Committee shall be composed of 4 members of the public and 1 member of Council.
+- The Committee shall be composed of 5 to 7 members of the public and 1 member of Council.

 - A members term on the committee shall be concurrent with the Term of Council or until a successor is appointed.

-The Committee meets quarterly on the first Monday of the month at 1:00 p.m. and as many additional times as the Committee deems necessary.
+The Committee meets on the first Monday of the month at 1:00 p.m.
+The Committee’s schedule includes six meetings annually, however additional meetings may be held if necessary.

 Council shall receive written reports or minutes of all committee meetings.

 - Councillor Hurst

 - Andy Day

 - Tamsin Lambert